 And today?
 My research revolves around the early days of the Convention and the findings do not necessarily mean that the marginalization persists similarly today.
 In addition to tracing some refugee movements in African states back to colonialism, Odhiambo Abuya stresses that “colonialism is manifest in the western vision of international refugee law, which is predicated on ideas and structures that work in the interests of western nations and against the interests of the developing world and refugees”.
 Moreover, Mayblin explores the colonial entanglements of refugee policies, Nyanduga analyzes the roles of colonialism for the 1969 OAU Refugee Convention, and Juss reflects post-colonial lines in the Dublin II Regulation system.
 Some scholars furthermore discuss local conditions, including Sen and Kaur about refugees in post-partition India, Peterson about the varying responses to different groups of refugees in China, Lingelbach about Second World War refugees in British colonized territories, Brankamp and Daley about migrants and refugees, control policies and linkages to coloniality in Kenya and Tanzania, and Gatrell about the global making of the refugee.
 Yet many questions remain.
 To better understand past and current developments, we need further research about the politicization of international refugee law and its effects – especially from (post)colonial perspectives.

-This post was also published in German.
+This post is based on the article “Colonial roots of the 1951 Refugee Convention and its effects on the global refugee regime” in the JIRD.
+It was also published in German.
 It is part of the series “70 Years of UNHCR and the 1951 Refugee Convention: Global Developments”, which is edited and published in cooperation by the Völkerrechtsblog and the Forced Migration Studies Blog (FluchtforschungsBlog).

 Copyright © 2021.
 All Rights Reserved.